Where is Hell? It's Not Where You Think It Is

 Death is God's Greatest Gift To Humanity

 “Death is God’s greatest gift to every human being on earth.
 When we die we have finished serving our punishment and are ready to start a new life in another world.
 If we have lived a good life, we go to heaven and enjoy eternal happiness.
 If we lived a bad life then we will again be reincarnated and return to earth to serve a new punishment.
 Just like a criminal who has just finished serving his term in prison and is released.
-If he again commits a crime or crimes against his fellow humans and is caught, he is again sentenced to a new prison term.”
+If he again commits a crime or crimes against society and is caught, he is again sentenced to a new prison term.”

 Susan asks again: ‘Why do you say death is God’s gift when in fact one can return to earth to suffer again?”